arduino/docs-content/content/hardware/01.mkr/02.shields/mkr-gps-shield/tutorials/mkr-gps-basic/mkr-gps-basic.md

 - We have not installed the **MKRGPS** library.
 - We have selected the wrong port and board to upload to.
-- We have not installed the right core for the board we are using.
+- We have not installed the right Board Package for the board we are using.
 - We need to move the MKR GPS Shield closer to a window.

 ## Conclusion